Agency 16: Accounting

 Quarterly conferences are held in District Buildings 5 and 17.
 Each building has a lower and higher assembly court.
 The different demographic groups use the assembly courts as follows:

 Each of the four assembly courts has seats for 480 presidents representing the respective demographic.
 In the diagram below each of the 4 courts is illustrated.
-The ceiling of each court has an elliptical arch that enables executive presidents, who are the only ones who make a presentation during the conference, to speak without the need of amplifying their voice.
+The ceiling of each court has an elliptical arch that enables agency presidents, who are the only ones who make a presentation during the conference, to speak without the need of amplifying their voice.
 The 480 seats are easily rotatable to enable presidents to face whoever is speaking.
 Each of the four courts has an identical arrangement and number of seats.
 The exact arrangement of each court can therefore be illustrated using one court, in this case, building 5’s lower court that is used by married men (A).

 Within an assembly court, the 480 presidents are arranged in terms of demographic presidencies of 3.
 The Data Bureau’s demographic presidency for married men (16A, 17A, and 18A) sits as highlighted in the graphic below.

-The 24 Regulatory Bureau’s operational presidents for married men (A) are organized into 8 demographic presidencies: 1,2, 3/ 4, 5, 6/ 7, 8, 9/ 10, 11, 12/13,14,15/ 16,17,18/ 19,20,21/ and 22,23,24.
+The 24 operational presidents for married men (A) are organized into 8 demographic presidencies: 1,2, 3/ 4, 5, 6/ 7, 8, 9/ 10, 11, 12/13,14,15/ 16,17,18/ 19,20,21/ and 22,23,24.

 Some additional notes/definitions from an earlier version of this page:

-• Among other factors, an entity’s financial performance and efficiency is tied to its financial reporting.
+- Among other factors, an entity’s financial performance and efficiency is tied to its financial reporting.
 This is especially so when the accounting function is not just an archiver of historical records, but takes an active role in planning.
 In the community, the Accounting Agency will be enable the community infrastructure perform at full capacity (Chen, F., et al. “Financial Reporting Quality and Investment Efficiency of Private Firms in Emerging Markets.”
 Accounting Review, Forthcoming (2010): electronic.).

-• Studies have shown that online training can, when conducted properly, have greater rewards than in-person training.
+- Studies have shown that online training can, when conducted properly, have greater rewards than in-person training.
 It saves time and resources, and due to the flexibility allowed, can result in better outcomes for the trainees.
 This will augur well for the Accounting Agency, which has neither the time and other resources required for in-person training, nor the organizational capacity to execute it (Sandlin, C. “An Analysis of Online Training: Effectiveness, Efficiency, and Implementation Methods in a Corporate Environment.”
 East Tenessee University (thesis) (2013): 1-26. electronic.).

-• In contemporary organizations, the bottom-line (net profit/earnings/surplus) can be enhanced through reduced wastage, expenses and other factors.
+- In contemporary organizations, the bottom-line (net profit/earnings/surplus) can be enhanced through reduced wastage, expenses and other factors.
 This means that the more efficient an organization is, the more its bottom-line will grow (Lean-CPA.
 Efficiency helps the bottomline.
 2019.
 01 06 2019.).

-• Through sound financial reporting practices, accounting departments and entities help organizations build up, and benefit from, “reputational capital.”
+- Through sound financial reporting practices, accounting departments and entities help organizations build up, and benefit from, “reputational capital.”
 The community is build on among other things, the integrity of its systems, and the ability of its structures to prevent fraud and misrepresentation, which could severely impair judgement.
 The Accounting Agency’s work will help in actualizing this (Jackson, K. Building Reputational Capital: Strategies for Integrity and Fair Play that Improve the Bottom-line.
 Oxford: Oxford University Press, 2004.)

-• Financial ratios are used to examine and compare an organization’s financial structure, health, and to provide a more general, yet detailed report on the entity’s performance.
+- Financial ratios are used to examine and compare an organization’s financial structure, health, and to provide a more general, yet detailed report on the entity’s performance.
 The use of ratios in the community will detail both the community economy’s performance, while also detailing the community agencies’ actual financial performance (Adedeji, E. “A Tool for Measuring Organization Performance using Ratio Analysis.”
 4.19 (2014): 16-22.).

-• Businesses, especially small enterprises, highly value business advice given by accountants, with a survey revealing that up to 78% of American small business regard accountants as the primary and most trusted source of business advice.
+- Businesses, especially small enterprises, highly value business advice given by accountants, with a survey revealing that up to 78% of American small business regard accountants as the primary and most trusted source of business advice.
 The ability to advice is based on accountants understanding of what financial reporting trends and performance indicators mean, and what can be done to improve business performance through sound financial management.
 The Accounting Agency will be operating in an economy where virtually every business is a small business, in need of accounting advice, which might be impractical to have in-house (Accounting-Today.
 A small-business barometer for 2019.
 06 11 2018.
 02 06 2019.).

-• Technology is also greatly affecting the way accounting is done in organizations.
+- Technology is also greatly affecting the way accounting is done in organizations.
 Powered by blockchain and AI, accounting tools are more advanced, giving businesses better information to make decisions.
 In the community, participants will need to update themselves on such changes, which could greatly help their understanding of accounting, and harness its power to drive business growth (Tysiac, K. and J. Drew.
 “Accounting firms: The next generation.”
 Journal of Accounting (2018): published online.).

-• Within the community, the Accounting Agency will be tasked with formulating accounting standards and practice guidelines that help enhance business growth, as well as the accuracy, completeness and reliability of reports.
+- Within the community, the Accounting Agency will be tasked with formulating accounting standards and practice guidelines that help enhance business growth, as well as the accuracy, completeness and reliability of reports.
 Standards will also provide the community with a standardized financial reporting platform, enabling other community agencies and businesses better interpret the information (Beke, J. International Accounting Standardization.
 Oxford: Chartridge Books, 2014.)

-• Once the standards have been developed, they must then be harmonized with existing GAAPs and FRS, among other standards.
+- Once the standards have been developed, they must then be harmonized with existing GAAPs and FRS, among other standards.
 This is because financial reports are not for intra-community consumption only, but are also used outside the community, and need to be standardized (HLS.
 Harmonization of GAAP and IFRS.
 27 02 2008.
 01 06 2019.).

-• With the help of business owners, the Accounting Agency will identify areas which require standards that work for the community.
+- With the help of business owners, the Accounting Agency will identify areas which require standards that work for the community.
 These standards and practices will then be derived, with rigorous examination to ensure that define them and what benefit they give business owners and the community as a whole (FASB.
 Standard-setting process.
 2019.
 01 06 2019.)

-• Handlers of financial information have a duty to keep such information confidential, especially when it relates to third parties.
+- Handlers of financial information have a duty to keep such information confidential, especially when it relates to third parties.
 Disclosure should be backed either by consent of the owner of the information, or under legal instructions to do so (LII.
 12 U.S. Code § 3403.
 Confidentiality of financial records.
 2019.
 02 06 2019.).

-• One of the main reasons why innovations fail is lack of financial planning, coupled with an overconfident innovator who expects instant financial success.
+- One of the main reasons why innovations fail is lack of financial planning, coupled with an overconfident innovator who expects instant financial success.
 The Accounting Agency can help the innovator in better financial planning, in collaboration with other agencies, and give the proposed IP a reality check (Levine, A. Why Innovation Fails.
 Albany: State University of New York Press, 1980.)